 Online Public Health Programs: Frequently Asked Questions

 Applicants are required to have an undergraduate degree or above from a regionally accredited college or university with a minimum cumulative GPA of 3.0.

 The GRE is not required as part of the admissions process.
 If you have taken the GRE, you are welcome to provide your score as part of your application package, but the GRE is not a requirement.

 The online Master of Public Health offers three terms per year: spring, summer and fall.
 Each term consists of two 8-week sessions.
-Students take one course per 8-week session.
+Students take at least one course per 8-week session.

-Students taking one course per 8-week session are considered full time student, and eligible to receive financial aid.
+Students taking one course per 8-week session are considered full-time students, and eligible to receive financial aid.

 No. The Master of Public Health is completely online and asynchronous with no campus visits required.
 That being said, when you graduate, you are welcome to come join our on-campus Commencement ceremony!

-Students must successfully complete 46 credit hours in order to earn the Master of Public Health degree, which includes completion of their final Capstone Project and Practical Experience.
+Students must successfully complete 46 credit hours in order to earn the Master of Public Health degree, which includes completion of their Applied Practice Experience (internship) and Integrated Learning Experience (master’s thesis).

 No, the online MPH does not require a final exam.

 To be considered full time, students must take at least one course per eight-week session.The online MPH program offers three terms per year, allowing students to complete six to 12 courses per year.

-UNE's online MPH is a generalist degree.
-We offer a variety of elective courses to allow students to tailor their curriculum to their specific interests and/or needs.
-UNE employs faculty members that are expert and experienced within the five core areas of public health.
+UNE’s online MPH offers two options: a generalist track and an Epidemiology focus area.
+We offer a variety of elective courses to allow students to tailor their curriculum to their specific interests and/or needs, such as our new Epidemiology focus area.

-The flexibility of our program allows students to complete their degree in as little as 18 months.
-If you are interested in tailoring your academic plan, please contact an enrollment counselor at (855) 325-0895.
+The flexibility of our program allows students to complete their degree in as little as 18 months, though the average student completes the degree in 2 to 3 years.
+If you are interested in tailoring your academic plan, please contact an enrollment counselor by calling or texting (855) 325-0895 or emailing firstname.lastname@example.org.

 Public Health Graduate Certificate